Home/Blog/Debt Buyer Lawsuits

 Superior Court: claims over $25,000.
 Larger claims go to Superior Court with the same 30-day Rule 12(a) Answer deadline and full discovery.
 LVNV cases this large in NC are uncommon — their typical portfolio purchases are smaller credit-card balances.

 Magistrates rarely stay for arbitration in NC; if your contract has an arbitration clause, the realistic strategy is preserve-on-the-record + take judgment + appeal de novo + Rule 12(b) Motion to Compel Arbitration in District Court.
-Counterclaim posture: NCDCA counterclaim exposure can exceed the $10K Small Claims cap once trebling and fees are factored in.
-If you’re in Small Claims and your counterclaim is substantial, you have two choices: reduce the counterclaim to fit within the cap, OR file a separate District Court action.
+Counterclaim posture: Article 70 counterclaim exposure — up to $4,000 per documented violation, with multiple violations stacking — can approach or exceed the $10K Small Claims cap in multi-violation cases.
+If you’re in Small Claims and your counterclaim is substantial, you have two choices: reduce the counterclaim to fit within the cap, OR file a separate District Court action for the Article 70 count.
 NC magistrate practice does NOT auto-transfer cases when the counterclaim exceeds the cap — the defendant must affirmatively choose.

 What to Do in the Next 30 Days